Fiat Panda review - Interior, design and technology

 Characterful design gives the Panda a sense of fun inside and out, but some parts feel cheap

 The Fiat Panda is a cute-looking choice in the city car market, with bags more exterior appeal than the slightly conservatively styled Volkswagen up! and generic-looking lower spec versions of the Kia Picanto; for many owners, the Panda’s design will have been the deciding factor.
 With its upright stance, bold details and eye-catching blend of straight lines and curves, it certainly stands out.

 The interior of the Fiat Panda continues the sense of fun, and there are plenty of the trademark 'squircle' design cues – think square shapes with rounded corners.
 Chunky Tonka toy-style switchgear and bright fabrics contribute to the fun personality of the car.

-There are three trim levels in the Fiat Panda range: Pop, Easy and Lounge.
-Entry-level Pop cars look a little basic with their 14-inch steel wheels, but they do get electric front windows as standard, along with a CD player with MP3 compatibility.
+In spite of the facelift, entry-level Life cars look a little basic with their 14-inch steel wheels, but they do get electric front windows as standard, along with a CD player with MP3 compatibility.

-Mid-range Easy models feature remote central locking and air-con, as well as a set of roof rails, which definitely add more of a premium edge to the looks.
-Lounge versions are even more stylish with alloy wheels and foglights.
+Moving up a level to City Life gets you remote central locking and air-con, as well as a set of roof rails, which definitely add more of a premium edge to the looks when combined with the alloy wheels and foglights.
 You also get the upgraded Uconnect touchscreen infotainment system, which features Android Auto and Apple CarPlay, and has a handy slot behind the display for you to stash your smartphone.